 f) The researchers shall be required to prepare manuscripts for publication in international journals.
 Each research manuscript shall be reviewed at an internal seminar before it is released for publication.

-g) The Research unit shall maintain and continuously update the Gambia College research database and make it electronically accessible through the Gambia College web site.
+g) The Research directorate shall maintain and continuously update the Gambia College research database and make it electronically accessible through the Gambia College web site.

 h) All research proposals shall be required to include a provision for at least one workshop, seminar, training of trainers/beneficiaries or a suitable extension activity for technology dissemination at the end of the project.